Prissaaaaa/Prissaaaaa/README.md

 - 👋 Hi, I’m @Prissaaaaa
-- 👀 I’m interested in coding, programming, photography, illustration and fashion design
+- 👀 I’m interested about coding, programming, photography, illustration and fashion design
 - 🌱 I’m currently learning coding, editing photo and illustration
 - 💞️ I’m looking to collaborate on design, editing photo, and illustration
 - 📫 How to reach me ...